TosbackCgusBridge-Bot/CGUs-versions/Nytimes/Privacy Policy.md

-campaign: nyt2014\_bar1\_edu\_abtest - 236405, creative: nyt2014\_bar1\_edu\_abtest - 362782, page: www.nytimes.com/content/help/front.html, targetedPage: www.nytimes.com/content/help/front.html, position: Bar1*   Subscribe Now Try a Digital Subscription Today for Just 99¢ for Your First 4 Weeks
+*   Subscribe Now Try a Digital Subscription Today for Just 99¢ for Your First 4 Weeks

     Get unlimited access to NYTimes.com and NYTimes apps.